 To start getting good views on Reels, stick to a regular schedule, make use of relevant hashtags, use trending topics to create content, and stay consistent with the same niche.

-Share a Reel on your page and story to tell your follower that there’s new content for them to consume.
+Share a Reel on your page and story to tell your followers that there’s new content for them to consume.

-Look for the time people are most active in your timezone to post the Reel, this will allow more people quickly see it.
+Look for the time people are most active in your time zone to post the Reel, this will allow more people to quickly see it.

 The best way to get good views on your Reels is to be consistent.
 If you regularly post, Instagram will push your content further.

 This also applies when you’re creating videos on TikTok and other social media.